xyb3rt/sxiv/README.md

 Additional features
 -------------------

-The XFLAGS and XLIBS macros/environment variables control which additional features (i.e. non-default compile-time features) should be enabled and included during compilation.
+The XFLAGS and XLIBS macros control which additional features (non-default compile-time features) should be enabled and included during compilation.

-The following table lists the available additional features--the column *Requires* indicates, which libraries need to be installed for a feature; the columns *XFLAGS* and *XLIBS* show, what needs to be added to these macros/environment variables to enable the corresponding feature:
+The following table lists the available additional features--the column *Requires* indicates, which libraries need to be installed for a feature; the columns *XFLAGS* and *XLIBS* show, what needs to be added to these macros to enable the corresponding feature:

     Feature                           | Requires | XFLAGS         | XLIBS
     ----------------------------------+----------+----------------+--------